Wildlife Volunteer in Costa Rica

 Meyenburg’s goat milk powder is not available for purchase in Costa Rica and is an essential source of nutrients for any juvenile mamals species at the sanctuary.
 This powder has the ability to save an animals life.

 At NATUWA, we are all animal lovers.
 However, being an animal lover comes with a lot of responsibility.
 It is our responsibility to direct our love in a positive manner.
-Loving an animal does not mean hugging, touching, or showing affection to an animal, but rather having scientific knowledge of how to care for an animal in a way that will allow it to succeed in nature.
+Loving an animal does not mean hugging, touching, or showing affection to an animal, but rather having scientific knowledge of how to care for an animal in a way that will allow it to succeed in nature, lear with us to be a real Wildlife Volunteer.

 Volunteering at NATUWA is a wonderful and unique experience that is perfect for people of all ages and all backgrounds.
 Volunteers will be able to positively impact the animals of the sanctuary, learn and practice Spanish, meet new people from all over the world and experience a different culture.

-We need YOU!
-Each volunteer has a huge impact on the lives of the animals.
+Each wildlife volunteer has a huge impact on the lives of the animals.
 With volunteers, we are able to make progress on all projects large and small.
 Together, we can directly improve the lives of the animals in captivity and focus our attention towards our rehabilitation and release efforts.
 All of which you can be part of!

 What to bring: